lexiforest/curl_cffi/README.md

 # output: {'ja3_hash': '53ff64ddf993ca882b70e1c82af5da49'
 # the fingerprint should be the same as target browser
 ```

+For a list of supported impersonation versions, please check the curl-impersonate repo.

 Or, the low-level curl-like API: